Call Randy Allen at (615) 714-4628

-The Arboretum consists of important forestry species found in the eastern U.S., such as Yellow-poplar, White Oak, Northern Red Oak, numerous oak species, Sugar Maple, Hickories, Basswood, Blackgum, Beech, Sweetgum, and loads more.
-Also found are important forestry species from other countries, like Dawn Redwood, Cryptomeria, Norway Spruce, etc. A small percentage of the trees are fairly rare in middle Tennessee.
-Trees like Raywood Ash, Tree Lilac, True Firs, China-Fir, Bolleana Poplar, Tigertail Spruce, Golden-Chain, Weeping Pussy Willow, Western Red-Cedar, and Quaking Aspen are a few such trees.
-Many of the trees are placed in niches similar to where they might be found in nature, ie; bald cypress trees in ponds, submerged part of the year and some all year round, moisture loving trees in lowland areas, shade tolerant trees in shady areas, etc.
+The Arboretum consists of important forest species found in the eastern U.S., such as 3 Yellow-Poplars, 4 White Oaks, 3 Bur Oaks, 16 Oak species, 11 types of Maples, 6 types Hickories, Basswood, 3 Black Tupelo’s, 3 Beech, 8 Sweetgum, 5 Bald-Cypress, 10 types of Magnolias, 5 Persimmons, 7 Pines, 98 Emerald Arborvitaes and loads more.
+Also found are important species from other countries, like 5 Dawn Redwoods, 7 Ginkgo’s, Cedar of Lebanon, Cryptomeria, Norway Spruce, etc. A small percentage of the trees are fairly rare in middle Tennessee.
+Trees like Raywood Ash, Tree Lilac, True Firs, China-Fir, 5 Bolleana Poplars, Tigertail Spruce, Saratoga Ginkgo, Western Red-Cedar, Monkey Puzzle, and Quaking Aspen are a few such trees.
+Many of the trees are placed in niches similar to where they might be found in nature, ie; Bald-Cypress trees in ponds, submerged part of the year and some all year round, moisture loving trees in lowland areas, shade tolerant trees in shady areas, etc.

-Also present are lesser amounts of Bissett and our native Arundinaria.
-All in all, the arboretum has about 2,000 highly managed canes as of 2016.Also present are various folk art wood carvings, wood samples, and a Bur Oak slice which has two-hundred and ninety growth rings which came from a tree that sprouted in the late 1600's.
-The tree was 310 years old +- but only 290 growth rings are there because the slice came from way up the tree.
+Also present are various folk art wood carvings, wood samples.
+A Bur Oak slice which has two-hundred and ninety growth rings which came from a tree that sprouted in the late 1600's, the tree was 310 years old +- but only 290 growth rings are there because the slice came from way up the tree.
 Bullets were shot into it around 1945 and can be seen in the wood.
-I gazed at this tree hundreds of times as I traveled down Saunders Avenue in my first 45 years of my life.
+Randy gazed at this tree hundreds of times as he traveled down Saunders Avenue in his first 45 years of his life.
 This Bur Oak tree which grew in the Madison neighborhood of Nashville, TN. had abundant Resurrection Fern growing over much of the limbs and trunk.
-The whole subdivision was named after it, and the roads also named for it.
+The whole subdivision was named after the oak, and the roads also named for it.
 It was very healthy when the developer told the contractors to knock it down with their bulldozers.
-This crossection is the oldest I have found from a Tennessee tree that still exists exhibited anywhere in museums, parks, or wherever.
-This crossection was donated to a museum in 2016, therefore it can no longer be viewed at our arboretum.
+This crossection is the oldest we have found from a Tennessee tree (proved by rings) that still exists exhibited anywhere in museums, parks, or wherever.
+This crossection was donated to an interesting museum, The Shelby Bottoms Nature Center in Nashville, TN in 2016, therefore it can no longer be viewed at our Arboretum.